What On Earth: Contemporary Artists and the Landscape- Exhibition Catalog

-Portrait Society Gallery is pleased to present What On Earth: Contemporary Artists + the Landscape, from December 11 to January 23, 2021.
-The gallery is located at 207 E. Buffalo Street, FIFTH FLOOR, Marshall Building, Milwaukee, WI.
-Hours are Thursday through Saturday from noon to 5 p.m. and by appointment.
+Portrait Society Gallery is located at 207 E. Buffalo Street, FIFTH FLOOR, Marshall Building, Milwaukee, WI.
+Hours are Thursday through

-“What On Earth” features the work of three photographers, Lois Bielefeld, Mark Brautigam, and Lauren Semivan who take various approaches to the contemporary landscape.
-The exhibi;on also includes work by Thomas Haneman, Pat Hidson, Diane Levesque, Bonny Leibowitz, Shane McAdams, Marsha McDonald, Lizbeth Mitty, Todd Mrozinski, David Niec, Rafael Francisco Salas, M. Winston, and Christopher T. Wood.
+“What On Earth” featured the work of three photographers, Lois Bielefeld, Mark Brautigam, and Lauren Semivan who take various approaches to the contemporary landscape.
+The exhibi;on also included work by Thomas Haneman, Pat Hidson, Diane Levesque, Bonny Leibowitz, Shane McAdams, Marsha McDonald, Lizbeth Mitty, Todd Mrozinski, David Niec, Rafael Francisco Salas, M. Winston, and Christopher T. Wood.

 The natural world feels increasingly compromised and fragile.
 The artists in What On Earth take many approaches to exploring these changes.
 Lois Bielefeld, for example, created a series of photographs of freeway islands.
 Neglected bits of land skirting freeway ramps feel like strange hidden patches of unkempt wildness in her dramatically lit night scenes.
 Photographer Mark Brautigam has spent several years visiting Wisconsin’s driftless region, noting the dramatic shifts from geological time to the fleeting human moment.
 Painters such as David Niec insist on a steadfast relationship with nature.
 Niec observes the night sky and makes paintings of moon and starscapes.
 Fleeing the light pollution of cities, Niec finds solace and poetry as the moon marks our earthly time by waning and cresting.
 New to the gallery are the large-scale paintings of New York based artist Lizbeth Mitty.
 Her post-card perfect monumental scenes ooze and flow in ways suggesting the momentum of primal substrates.